saitoxu/ml-kitchen-sink/07-back-propagation/README.md

-# Back Propagation
+Back Propagation
+---
 It is a supervised learning algorithm for learning a neural network.

-# Usage
+## Usage

 Prepare for input data.

-The first three of each row are input data, The last one is the correct output data.
+The first three of each row are input data, the last one is the correct output data.

-## Input Data
+### Input Data
 ```bash
 $ cat data.txt
 1 1 1 1